-Liddi Meredith presented a summary of the report titled 2013 Annual Coalbed Methane Regional Groundwater Monitoring Report: Powder River Basin, Montana.
-The 2013 annual report identifies 575 CBM wells in Montana that produced water and/or gas compared to 1,107 wells in Wyoming.
-Total water production in Montana is reported to be 15.8 million barrels or 2,041 acre-feet compared to 61 million barrels or 7,897 acrefeet in Wyoming.
-MBMG reports that the 20-foot drawdown contour extends a maximum distance of 1 to 1.5 miles from the edge of the CX Field, a shorter distance that predicted in the Final Statewide EIS.
-They attribute the shorter distance to lower development rates and production than anticipated in the EIS and the role of faults as barriers that reduce the lateral extent of drawdown.
+Liddi Meredith presented a summary of the report titled 2014 Annual Coalbed Methane Regional Groundwater Monitoring Report: Powder River Basin, Montana.
+The 2014 annual report identifies 90 CBM wells in Montana that produced water and/or gas compared to 768 wells in northern Wyoming.
+Total water production in Montana is reported to be 3.82 million barrels or 493 acre-feet compared to 46.6 million barrels or 6,005 acre-feet in the two townships in Wyoming that are nearest to Montana.
+MBMG reports that the 20-foot drawdown contour extends approximately one mile from the field boundaries.
+Drawdown extends a shorter distance that predicted in the Final Statewide EIS which MBMG attributes to lower development rates and production than anticipated in the EIS, and the role of faults as barriers that reduce the lateral extent of drawdown.